javascript-tutorial/en.javascript.info/1-js/04-object-basics/03-symbol/article.md

 */!*
 ```

 If you are familiar with Ruby or another language that also has some sort of "symbols" -- please don't be misguided.
-Javascript symbols are different.
+JavaScript symbols are different.

 ## "Hidden" properties